exercism/python/exercises/practice/hamming/.approaches/sum/content.md

     return sum(nucleotide_a != nucleotide_b for nucleotide_a, nucleotide_b in zip(strand_a, strand_b))
 ```

-This approach starts by checking if the two strands are of equal length by using [`len()`][len].
+This approach starts by checking if the two strands are of equal length by using [`len`][len].
 If not, a [`ValueError`][value-error] is raised.

-After that is checked, a variable `count` is initialized to 0.
+After that is checked, a `<count>` variable is initialized to 0.
 The count variable will be used to keep track of the number of differences between the two strands.

-This approach uses the [`zip()`][zip] function to iterate over two strings.
+This approach uses the [`zip`][zip] function to iterate over two strings.
-You can read more about how to solve this exercise with `zip()` in the [zip approach][approach-zip].
+You can read more about how to solve this exercise with `zip` in the [zip approach][approach-zip].

-What differs in this approach is that we use a list comprehension to create a list of booleans.
+What differs in this approach is that we use a generator expression to create booleans.
-The list comprehension iterates over the tuples returned by `zip()`.
+The generator expression returns an iterator over the tuples returned by `zip`.
-Then under the iteration so are the tuples unpacked into two variables, `nucleotide_a` and `nucleotide_b`.
+Within the iteration, the tuples are unpacked into two variables, `nucleotide_a` and `nucleotide_b`.
-We then compare the characters `nucleotide_a` and `nucleotide_b`.
+We can then compare `nucleotide_a` and `nucleotide_b`.
-If they are not equal, we add `True` to the list.
+If they are **not** equal, `True` is produced.
-If they are equal, we add `False` to the list.
+If they **are** equal, `False` is produced.
-The list comprehension is then passed to the `sum()` function.
+The generator expression is then passed to the `sum` function.

-The [`sum()`][sum] function will add up all the booleans in the list.
+`sum` will then iterate over the generator expression and add up all the booleans.
 Where `True` is treated as 1 and `False` is treated as 0.
 You can read more about this behavior in [Boolean as numbers][booleans].
-Then that sum is returned.
+Finally the totaled booleans are returned.

-This approach is also doable with range but it is a bit more verbose:
+This approach is also doable with `range` but it is a bit more verbose:

 ```python
 def distance(strand_a, strand_b):